DenisGorbachev/scenarios/storytailor.md

   * Storytailor doesn't autolink mentions surrounded by "][" (example: `]trader[`)
   * Storytailor doesn't autolink mentions within linked steps.

+### Storytailor displays a table of contents

+* Storytailor generates stories.
+* Storytailor displays a table of contents on project page.

 ### Storytailor places full stops at the end of the points

 * Storytailor generates stories.